maia-s/sdl3-sys-rs/sdl3-ttf-sys/README.md

 ## Usage

-`sdl3-ttf-sys` is compatible with SDL_ttf version `3.2.0` or later, but the latest available stable release is recommended.
+`sdl3-ttf-sys` is compatible with SDL_ttf version `3.2.0` or later.
-Some APIs require later versions.
-You can check availability in the documentation.
+Some APIs require later versions; you can check availability in the documentation.
+The latest available stable release is recommended.

 By default, `sdl3-ttf-sys` will attempt to link to a dynamic/shared library named `SDL3_ttf` in the default library search path, using the usual platform specific naming